jschaf/b2/posts/circle-ci-fast-git.md

+---
-# Faster Git checkout for continuous integration
+title: Faster Git checkout for continuous integration

-Reduce `git checkout` from 30 seconds to 2 seconds on CircleCI.
+subtitle: Reduce `git checkout` from 30 seconds to 2 seconds on CircleCI.
+date: 2019-09-20
+---

 The default CircleCI `checkout` step is slow because it downloads the entire Git repository history in two remote fetches.
 My company’s